 Good luck in your quest to become a better soccer player and best wishes for a successful tryout!
 Please read over the following information regarding the club’s tryout process.
 We look forward to meeting you at the Travel Team Tryouts.

-- In an effort to save time, please register on-line here.
+- Please register on-line.
 This also helps us make sure players attend the correct tryouts.

-- Tryout player registration begins 30 minutes prior to the start of the tryout.
-Players that have not registered in advance must complete a Travel Team Tryout Registration Form PDF for each when they arrive.
+- Players that have not registered in advance must complete a Travel Team Tryout Registration Form PDF for each when they arrive.